 There’s a lot of buzz that clean eating can help you lose weight without counting calories.
 Is that true?
 Let’s find out!

 Can You Lose Weight By Eating Clean?

-Yes, you will lose weight if you eat clean.
-Because you will consume
+Yes, Because you will consume

 - a lot of dietary fiber from fruits, veggies, whole grains, and nuts

 - lean proteins that will help maintain lean body mass

 - healthy fats that will help control cholesterol and lower inflammation